tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_03.md

 So first, let's define the parties collection that will store all our parties.

-Add to the beginning of the `app.js` file:
+Create new file, like this:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="3.1"}}

-> Note that the `Mongo.Collection` line is outside the `Meteor.isClient` code block because we want this line to work in both client and server, and AngularJS files are loaded in the client side only.
+> Note that the `Mongo.Collection` has been used in a file that is outside /client or /server folders.
+This is because we want this file to be loaded in both client and server, and AngularJS files are loaded in the client side only.

 > That means that this collection and the actions on it will run both on the client (minimongo) and the server (Mongo), you only have to write it once, and Meteor will take care of syncing both of them.